1,000+ Opportunities

 gov Find grants for my community Find energy resources in my county Find ways to save energy at home Find an alternative fuel pump near me Customer Assistance Programs More IN. gov Online Services

-Based on current listing details, eligibility includes: Businesses, non-profit organizations, or public entities that conduct a majority of their business in Indiana and own or operate one or more commercial buildings.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses, non-profit organizations, or public entities that conduct a majority of their business in Indiana and own or operate one or more commercial buildings.
+Confirm the full requirements in the official notice before applying.